timibiostat/timibiostat.github.io/calculators.md

 # Education

-Presentation and tutorials for clinical audience:
+Presentation and tutorials for clinicians:

 - ...
 - ...